parthematics/hintflow/README.md

-# Hintflow
+# *hintflow*

-HintFlow is a lightweight and easy-to-configure React library for creating dismissable in-app cues, helping you guide users through new features or important changes in a non-intrusive way.
+*hintflow* is a lightweight and easy-to-configure React library for creating dismissable in-app cues, helping you guide users through new features or important changes in a non-intrusive way.

 ## Features